jotavare/42-resources/README.md

 #### DIGITAL FOOTPRINT
 > _Discover the imprint left by your online activities._
-- [Firefox Monitor](https://monitor.firefox.com) - Check if you've been victim of an online data breach.
+- [Firefox Monitor](https://monitor.firefox.com) - Check if you've been the victim of an online data breach.
 - [Have I Been Pwned](https://haveibeenpwned.com) - Search across multiple data breaches to see if your email address or phone number has been compromised.
 - [DeHashed](https://www.dehashed.com) - Free deep-web scans and protection against credential leaks.
 - [LeakCheck](https://leakcheck.io) - Data breach search engine.